Haridwar in Uttarakhand is among the seven holy destinations for Hindus and is also one of the four sites where the Kumbh Mela is held every 12 years.

 Located at the foothills of Shivalik range and on the banks of River Ganga, Haridwar (literally translated as Gateway of the Gods) serves as the entry point for several pilgrimage centers located in the Himalayas including Chota Char Dham – Badrinath, Kedarnath, Gangotri and Yamunotri – pilgrimage.

-Ganga begins its journey through the plains at Haridwar.
-The pilgrim town’s most famous sight is Ganga itself with its ghats and temples.
-It is said that taking bath at the ghats, purifies the soul and opens the way for nirvana.
+River Ganga begins its journey through the plains at Haridwar.
+The pilgrim town’s most famous sight is the Ganga itself with its ghats and temples.

-Millions of pilgrims and tourists congregate in Haridwar to perform ritualistic bathing in river Ganga during Kumbh Mela.
-Hindus believe a dip in river will wash away their sins and guarantee Moksha.
-Haridwar is also popular among Hindus to perform obsequies.
+Millions of pilgrims and tourists congregate in Haridwar for the ritualistic bathing in river Ganga during Kumbh Mela.

 The average minimum and maximum temperature of Haridwar is as given below.
 The best time to visit Haridwar is also specified.